Turk & Taylor Project: Opportunities for Artists

-Project Overview: A 400-foot central mural by a Bay Area-based muralist on the plywood construction barricades.
-The mural can either be painted directly onto the barricades or original imagery can be printed on vinyl and installed.
+Project Overview: A 108-foot central mural by a Bay Area-based muralist on the plywood construction barricades.
+The mural should be painted directly onto the barricades or use another application method that can be completed in two days.
 The Lead Muralist will coordinate with the Light Artist to dynamically illuminate the mural.

 Project Budget:The budget for Artist Fee, Artwork Design, Fabrication, and Installation is $15,000.